 Why Feds Prosecute Child Pornography Cases

 Child pornography cases are some of the most highly publicized criminal matters in the country.
 Just within the past week, Florida new outlets featured several stories about suspects with pending child pornography charges and defendants who were recently convicted and sentenced.
 Unfortunately, many of these cases become come under public scrutiny even prior to any determination of guilt or innocence.
 In addition, federal law enforcement agents often take over these cases, subjecting defendants to possibility of incarceration in federal prison.
-These potential consequences exemplify the importance of having a criminal defense attorney in your corner when faced with child pornography charges.
+These potential consequences exemplify the importance of having a criminal defense lawyer in your corner when faced with child pornography charges.

 The Sun Sentinel recently reported on a Florida professional who was arrested and charged with federal child pornography crimes.
 Officials allege that the individual visited an internet chat room and tried to solicit sex with a 13-year-old.
 The conversation was actually part of an undercover operation and all alleged communications occurred with a law enforcement agent.
 He is also reportedly facing charges of sexual abuse against two minor girls.